 Coalition partners are committed to an effective and unified Coalition messaging and counter-messaging effort to oppose Daesh’s narrative and to undermine the appeal of its ideology; to assisting and amplifying credible and authentic voices from the region and beyond; and to supporting the aspirations of people across the region who seek a moderate and modern future of stability, dignity and opportunity.

 The Global Coalition is committed to defeating and destroying Daesh by denying it safe haven and by building the military capacity of those on the front line, including the Iraqi government, to lead the fight against Daesh.
 Over the last year, the Global Coalition against Daesh has intensified that effort and has made significant progress in its campaign to degrade and destroy this abhorrent terrorist group.

-Through a combination of counter-terrorist military strikes, advising and assisting the Iraqi government to plan and execute ground operations against Daesh, training and equipping Iraqi Security Forces, and through training appropriately vetted opposition forces in Syria, the Coalition has helped local partners push Daesh out of 62% of populated territory it once controlled in Iraq and 30% of the populated territory it once controlled in Syria.
+Through a combination of counter-terrorist military strikes, advising and assisting the Iraqi government to plan and execute ground operations against Daesh, training and equipping Iraqi Security Forces, and through training appropriately vetted opposition forces in Syria, the Coalition has helped local partners push Daesh out of around 98% of the territory it controlled in the region.

 The Coalition has also sought to counter Daesh’s efforts to exploit the economic assets and resources of the Iraqi and Syrian people.
-The Coalition’s precision air strikes against Daesh-controlled oil fields, infrastructure, and transportation assets are disrupting Daesh’s ability to produce, refine, and sell oil, a primary source of revenue for the group.
+The Coalition’s precision air strikes against Daesh-controlled oil fields, infrastructure, and transportation assets are disrupting a primary source of revenue for the group.